ImageRAG: Dynamic Image Retrieval for Reference-Guided Image Generation: Experiments

 \subsection{Ablation Studies}

-To evaluate the contribution of each part of our method, we conduct an ablation study testing different components and report our results in \cref{tab:ablations}.
-First, we want to ensure the performance gap is not based on simply interpreting rare words using an LLM.
-Hence, we evaluate OmniGen and SDXL over rephrased text prompts, without providing reference images.
-To do so, we asked GPT to rephrase the prompts, to make them easier for a T2I generative model, by explicitly asking it to change rare words to their description if necessary.
-The full prompt can be found in \cref{app:prompts}.
-As the results show, rephrasing was not enough for a meaningful improvement in the results (``Rephrased prompt'' in \cref{tab:ablations}).
-Next, we investigate the importance of using detailed image captions for retrieval, rather than just listing the missing concepts or using the original prompt.
-We do so by evaluating our method when retrieving the concepts directly without generating compatible image captions for each missing concept (``Retrieve concepts'' in \cref{tab:ablations}), and when retrieving the prompt directly (``Retrieve prompt'' in \cref{tab:ablations}).
-While retrieval with each of them introduced some improvement over the initial results, retrieving detailed captions improved the results even further.
+To evaluate the contribution of each part of our method, we conducted ablation studies and reported our results in \cref{tab:ablations,tab:ablations_app}.
+First, to ensure the performance gap is not based on an LLM interpreting rare words, we evaluated the base models over rephrased text prompts, without providing reference images.
+To do so, we asked GPT to rephrase the prompts, to make them easier for a T2I generative model, explicitly asking it to change rare words to their description if necessary.
+Full prompt can be found in \cref{app:prompts}.
+As shown, rephrasing was not enough for a meaningful improvement in the results (``Rephrased prompt'' in \cref{tab:ablations,tab:ablations_app}).
+Next, we investigate the importance of using detailed image captions for retrieval, rather than using the original prompt or the missing concepts.
+We do so by evaluating \emph{ImageRAG} when retrieving images similar to the prompt directly (``Retrieve prompt'' in the tables), as done by previous works~\citep{blattmann2022retrieval, sheyninknn, chenre}, or images similar to missing concepts, without generating compatible image captions for each concept (``Retrieve concepts'' in \cref{tab:ablations,tab:ablations_app}).
+While retrieval with each of them improves the initial results, retrieving detailed captions improves the results even further. \cref{fig:ablation} presents examples.

-Next, we investigate the effect of the retrieval-dataset size.
-We tested our method over ImageNet~\cite{deng2009imagenet} and Aircraft~\cite{majifine} when using \num{1000}, \num{10000}, \num{100000}, and \num{350000} examples from LAION~\cite{schuhmann2022laion}. \cref{fig:samples_to_score} shows that increasing the dataset size typically leads to better results.
-However, even using a relatively small dataset can already lead to improvements.
-For OmniGen, \num{1000} examples were enough to see an improvement over the baseline model.
-SDXL has a stronger baseline, hence more examples were needed for improvement.